Florida Sheriff Says Only 1 Deputy on Scene During School Shooting

 Israel also labeled as “absolutely untrue” reports that the deputies waited outside even though children were inside the building needing urgent medical treatment.

-Israel and the sheriff’s office have come under scrutiny after last week’s revelation that deputy Scot Peterson did not go in to confront the suspected shooter, 19-year-old Nikolas Cruz, during the Valentine’s Day attack.
+Israel and the sheriff’s office have come under withering scrutiny after last week’s revelation that deputy Scot Peterson did not go in to confront the suspected shooter, 19-year-old Nikolas Cruz, during the Valentine’s Day attack.
 It is also facing backlash for apparently mishandling some of the 18 tipster calls related to the suspected shooter.
 The tips were among a series of what authorities now describe as the clearest missed warning signs that Cruz, who had a history of disturbing behavior, posed a serious threat.

+Florida Gov. Rick Scott’s office said Sunday that he asked the Florida Department of Law Enforcement Commissioner Rick Swearingen to investigate the law enforcement response to the shooting.
+The agency confirmed it would start the investigation immediately.

-State Rep. Bill Hager, a Republican lawmaker from Boca Raton, is calling on Florida Gov. Rick Scott to remove Israel from office because of the missed red flags.
-Meanwhile, Scott demanded on Sunday full transparency and accountability from the sheriff in an interview with Fox News.
+State Rep. Bill Hager, a Republican lawmaker from Boca Raton, is calling on Scott to remove Israel from office because of the missed red flags.

 Israel vowed not to resign, saying he has shown “amazing leadership.”
 He said Hager’s letter “was full of misinformation” and “shameful, politically motivated.”

+House Speaker Richard Corcoran stepped up the pressure Sunday, calling on Scott to suspend the sheriff.

+“In the years leading up to this unspeakable tragedy, Sheriff Israel, his deputies, and staff ignored repeated warning signs about the violent, erratic, threatening, and antisocial behavior of Nikolas Jacob Cruz,” Corcoran said in a letter signed by dozens of lawmakers.

-Israel said a deputy who responded to a Nov.
+Israel insisted that lapses were being investigated.
+He told CNN that a deputy who responded to a Nov.
 30 call referring to Cruz as a “school shooter in the making” was being investigated by internal affairs for not filing a report.
 The sheriff said the employee was placed on restrictive duty.

 “There needed to be report.
 And that’s what we are looking into— that a report needed to be completed, it needed to be forwarded to either Homeland Security or a violent crimes unit,” Israel said.